Appdynamics/hbase-monitoring-extension/README.md

 ## Prerequisites

+Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
+Please do not proceed with the extension installation if the specified prerequisites are not met.

 The HBase Server must [enable JMX metrics](http://hbase.apache.org/metrics.html) or [setup JMX remote access](http://hbase.apache.org/metrics.html#Setup_JMX_remote_access).
 Once the configuration is done, you should be able to run JConsole (included with the JDK since JDK 5.0) to view the statistics via JMX .
 To know more about JMX, please follow the [link]( http://docs.oracle.com/javase/6/docs/technotes/guides/management/agent.html).

  In order to use this extension, you do need a [Standalone JAVA Machine Agent](https://docs.appdynamics.com/display/PRO44/Standalone+Machine+Agents) or [SIM Agent](https://docs.appdynamics.com/display/PRO44/Server+Visibility).
 For more details on downloading these products, please  visit [here](https://download.appdynamics.com/).
-The extension needs to be able to connect to the HAProxy in order to collect and send metrics.
+The extension needs to be able to connect to the Hbase in order to collect and send metrics.
 To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

 ## Installation

-    1. Download and unzip the HBaseMonitor-3.1.2.zip to the "<MachineAgent_Dir>/monitors" directory.
+1. Download and unzip the HBaseMonitor-4.0.0.zip to the "<MachineAgent_Dir>/monitors" directory.
-    2. Edit the file config.yml as described below in Configuration Section, located in <MachineAgent_Dir>/monitors/HBaseMonitor and update the server(s) details.
+2. Edit the file config.yml located at <MachineAgent_Dir>/monitors/HBaseMonitor The metricPrefix of the extension has to be configured as specified [here](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695#Configuring%20an%20Extension).
+Please make sure that the right metricPrefix is chosen based on your machine agent deployment, otherwise this could lead to metrics not being visible in the controller.
 3. All metrics to be reported are configured in metrics.xml.
 Users can remove entries from metrics.xml to stop the metric from reporting, or add new entries as well.
 4. Restart the Machine Agent.

 Please place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
 Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.
 In the AppDynamics Metric Browser, look for **Application Infrastructure Performance|\<Tier\>|Custom Metrics|HBase** and you should be able to see all the metrics.